DebrisCode/GNU-LinuxHardeningDesktop/README.md

 Disconnect
 CanvasBlocker
 LibreJS(optional, Not necessarily, because it breaks 90% of sites because it blocks all Javascript licensed under a proprietary license

+You can also use systems to counter the DPI system(GoodBye DPI-like)

+10.Use the "kloak" utility - this utility prevents the browser from de-anonymizing your fingerprint when typing on the keyboard, but may slow down keyboard input a little.